LivLilli/Brain-network-study-during-resting-states/README.md

 >## Aim

-Goal of this project is to analyze two datasets of EEG data and to prepare a report on their comparison.
-EEG data are recorded from 64 electrodes with subject at rest in (i) eyes-open and (ii) eyes-closed conditions, respectively.
+The study about interactions among hemispheres’ lobes is a main aspect of Neuroscience.
+Our goal was to compute an in-depth analysis and a comparison of two given datasets of EEG data (respectively related to eyes open EO and eyes closed EC resting states).
+In particular, we considered the corresponding networks, obtained from a Partial Directed Coherence (PDC) estimation, followed by the selection of Alpha rhythm and of a threshold in order to obtain a density of 20% (these were our default settings, unless others were specified by tasks).
+Our aim was to study, through graphs properties, the communications among channels, trying to find some emergent sub-structure in the brain network, communities and most involved lobes.

 Analyses will span the following topics:

 1) connectivity graphs